Christmas Time's A-Comin'

-"Christmas Time's A-Comin" is a popular bluegrass Christmas standard song written by Bell Labs engineer Benjamin "Tex" Logan.
+"Christmas Time's A-Comin" is a popular bluegrass Christmas standard song written by Bell Labs engineer Benjamin "Tex" Logan based on the 19th century folk tune "Skip to My Lou."

 Originally recorded by Bill Monroe in 1951, the song was covered in 1994 by American country music singer Sammy Kershaw on his album of the same name, charting in 1995 and 1998 on the Billboard country charts, respectively reaching #50 and #53 those years.

 Covers

 The song has also been recorded by (among others):